svenriebedell/Intune/README.md

 This repository includes some examples to manage Dell Clients with Microsoft Endpoint Manager.
 Sample scripts are written in PowerShell that illustrates the usage of these scripts with UEM management and dashboarding and analytics platforms to provide various data elements from Dell client tools or OS.

-All Code is free for us, but without out support and warranty.
+Legal disclaimer:
+THE INFORMATION IN THIS PUBLICATION IS PROVIDED 'AS-IS.'
+DELL MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND WITH RESPECT TO THE INFORMATION IN THIS PUBLICATION, AND SPECIFICALLY DISCLAIMS IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+In no event shall Dell Technologies, its affiliates or suppliers, be liable for any damages whatsoever arising from or related to the information contained herein or actions that you decide to take based thereon, including any direct, indirect, incidental, consequential, loss of business profits or special damages, even if Dell Technologies, its affiliates or suppliers have been advised of the possibility of such damages.

 Please beware script with the Tag Dev_Status_ = Test are Alpha Version it could be they does not work correctly.

 Windows Management Instrumentation and PowerShell